smartgoo/sveltekit-fastapi-mongodb/readme.md

 7. Open the FastAPI OpenAPI docs: `http://localhost:8000/docs`

 ## Updated To Latest Versions
-This project was updated on October 23 2022, and uses the latest versions possible.
+This project was updated on October 23 2022, and uses the latest versions available at the time.
 - Node v16
 - SvelteKit 1.0.0-next.522
 - Python 3.10.8